-Babies also might have slowed development or loss of skills (like babbling, sitting, or crawling).
-Although the spasms usually go away by the time a child is 4 years old, many babies with IS will have other kinds of epilepsy later in life.
+Babies with the condition also might have slowed development or loss of skills (like babbling, sitting, or crawling).
+The spasms can be very hard to control, and many children go on to have other kinds of seizures later in life.

 What Do Infantile Spasms Look Like?

 Spasms start suddenly and last a second or two.
 They often come one after another in a cluster that lasts several minutes.
-They happen most often just after waking.
-They're often mistaken for colic, reflux, or hiccupping.
+They happen most often just after a child wakes up.
+They're often mistaken for startles, colic, reflux, or hiccupping.

 A baby having a spasm might have:

 - the head bent forward with arms flung out and the knees pulled into the body (described as "jackknife")

 - the head bent back with the arms and legs straightened